EducationNC/EdNC-2019-theme/wp-content/plugins/luckywp-table-of-contents/readme.txt

 == Changelog ==

+= 2.0.8 — 2020-02-23 =
++ Added hook filter `lwptoc_active`.
++ Added tab "LuckyWP Plugins" to settings.
+* Improvement work option "Skip headings by text".
+* Fixed: in some cases shortcode incorrectly processed.
+* Fixed: in some cases auto insert work incorrectly.
+* Fixed: headings in table of contents not escaping.
+* Minor fixes in customize window.

 = 2.0.7 — 2020-01-31 =
 + Added support child themes of "Twenty Twenty".
 * Fixed: incorrect smooth scroll behavior when on page use CSS `html {scroll-behavior: smooth;}`.